jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

 2. Consideration of November Minutes

-3. Clerk’s Report:  The meeting seems to be in good shape in terms of the physical building, our finances, and people doing service on its behalf.
+3. Clerk's Report:  The meeting seems to be in good shape in terms of the physical building, our finances, and people doing service on its behalf.
 I look forward to stepping down from being the clerk to focus more on the spiritual and worship aspects of my faith and to be of service to